wazo-platform/wazo-doc/source/contact_center/queues/queues.rst

 The number of waiting calls includes the call for which the check is currently performed.

 The number of logged agents is the sum of agent members that are currently logged and user members.
+An agent only need to be logged and be a member of the queue to participate toward the count of logged agents, whatever he is available, on call, on pause or on wrapup.

 The maximum number of waiting calls per logged agents can have a fractional part.